shawkyGalal/SmartTool/README.md

 # How To Run
-## Run The SmartTool application on Docker Image
+## Run The SmartTool application on a local Docker Image

 ### Prerequisite